Remember those 2D effects used to create depth in the early video games? Where the…

 8 ways to create great website usability

 - Be useful: provide the info your prospect needs, without waffling or talking about yourself more than absolutely necessary to establish and/or confirm your expertise as part of the quality and value you offer.
+Write about the benefits it provides for its users/customers/prospects.
+If you do that well enough, your prospects will know without a doubt why they need to buy from you.

 - Be user friendly: make sure your website loads quickly; avoid it being so complex that it takes more than a couple of seconds to load.
 The longer it takes for your web pages to load, the less likely the visitor will convert into a lead or customer.
+You’re not only going against your competitor’s websites, you are also going against the most visited websites in the world in Google, Facebook and Twitter.
+Well-known websites are fast and responsive; they have held on to their visitors and made them fans and leads because of their great user experience (UX).

 - Keep it simple and easy to understand, no matter how complex your offer; edit ruthlessly to eliminate clutter.
 Keep to key benefits and ‘reasons to buy’.
 Ensure your design makes information visible and accessible.